 Relevant tax office’s officer will visit the company’s registered office address to make an inspection.
 The company’s general director (or someone who is authorized with a POA) must be physically present in the office and sign the inspection document.

-In the case of changing or closing down a legal entity, the person authorised to represent the company must apply to the tax office within 1 month of the date when the change/closure takes place.
+In the case of changing or closing down a legal entity, the person authorized to represent the company must apply to the tax office within 1 month of the date when the change/closure takes place.

-Registration With Social Security
+Registration with Social Security

 The employer is required to provide a business declaration, prepared according to the template provided, to Social Security before any employees start work.
 This can also be done via the commercial registry office, which must notify Social Security within 10 days of receiving information about a company’s establishment, mergers, relocation, transfer or other changes.

-Permits From Municipal Authorities
+Permits from Municipal Authorities